Answers to questions frequently asked about the Provincial Court:

 Types of sentence

 Sentencing options provided by the Criminal Code are conditional and absolute discharges, suspended sentences with probation, fines, conditional sentence orders, and imprisonment.
 In many of these sentences, rules (often called “terms” or “conditions”) may be imposed on the offender, including curfews, area restrictions, community work service, restitution, drug and alcohol counseling or treatment, and other measures designed to achieve the goals of sentencing.
-See the Sentencing Fact Sheet for more information on types of sentences.

 If people continue to commit criminal offences, they often receive successively longer jail sentences, within the limits that the law prescribes.
 The Crown may also apply to have indeterminate (indefinite) sentences imposed on people convicted of serious personal injury offences, in certain circumstances.
 There are also provision for minimum sentencing and long term supervision of long-term offenders in Part XXIV of the Criminal Code.